wafcio/presentations/README.md

-# Slides
+# Presentations

-All slides / presentations are around around improving Ruby on Rails huge (legacy) applications, but not only.
+All presentations are around around improving Ruby on Rails huge (legacy) applications, but not only.